SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/google.md

 ---
-layout: meta
+layout: programming
-title: Google is not (necessarily) Your Friend
+title: How to use Google
 ---

 <div style="float:right">